EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop12-diy-intel-13gen-configuration-new.md

 * What memory is compatible?

   There is 1x DDR5 SO-DIMM slot in the Framework Laptop 12.
 This means you can use up to 48GB of DDR5-5200 memory.
-While memory that meets that standard should work, the memory we sell in the Framework Marketplace is tested for compatibility.
+While memory that meets that standard should work, the memory we sell in the Framework Marketplace is tested for compatibility, and we offer a mix of memory brands to ensure supply availability.
 We recommend avoiding XMP DDR5.

 Close